What is sheltered housing?

 For clarity, there is a major difference between Sheltered Accommodation, available for the fit and active elderly whose health at application and allocation is being affected by their current accommodation; and Nursing/Residential Accommodation, which provides a nursing service on a twenty-four hour basis.
 The Commissioners wish to emphasize that they are unable to provide anything akin to 'Nursing' cover in sheltered accommodation, and that their staff are not permitted to administer medication, or to pick persons up in the event of a fall or collapse.

-Each sheltered housing scheme has a Warden.
+The Warden provides cover for both sheltered housing schemes located at Heywood Court and Springfield Court.
 At times when the Warden is not on duty, cover is provided by the alarm system connected to a Care Phone provider.

 • Day to day management of the complex.